A dynamical algorithm to compute hyperbolic Julia sets in polynomial time: Results

 Finally, we show that the algorithm is correct if it gets to the final step of the algorithm, Step 2(f), and then halts.

 \begin{lemma} Let $p$ be a polynomial map of $\CC$ of degree $d\geq 2$.
-Beginning to apply Algorithm~\ref{alg:computeJ}, suppose we are examining $z'$ an ideal point of denominator $2^{N+2}$ for an $N\geq N'$.
+By applying Algorithm~\ref{alg:computeJ} we examine $z'$ an ideal point of denominator $2^{N+2}$ for an $N\geq N'$.
 Assume that Algorithm~\ref{alg:computeJ} arrives at \textbf{Step 2(f)} and thus reports $0$.
 Then this is consistent with the definition of $2^N$-approximation of $J$, i.e., $d(z',J)\geq 2^{-N-2}$. \end{lemma}

-\begin{proof} Recall again that if we make it to Step 2, then Step 1(a) did halt and successfully computed the neighborhoods $\cN_2, \cN_1$, hence $p$ is hyperbolic so this need not go into the assumptions.
+\begin{proof} Recall again that if we make it to Step 2, then Step 1(a) did halt and successfully computed the neighborhoods $\cN_2, \cN_1$, hence $p$ is hyperbolic so this doesn't need to be included in the assumptions.

 If we make it to Step 2(f), none of the prior tests triggered a report.

 Now we need to show reporting $0$ in Step 2(f) is appropriate.
 Suppose to the contrary that we make it to \text{Step 2(f)}, but there is a point $w' \in J \cap \cU'$, where recall $\cU'=\overline{B(z',2^{-N-2})} \subset \Omega_L = B^e(z',3\sigma_N) $.
 Since $d_H(\Omega_U,\Omega_L)=\sigma_N$, we have $B^e(w',d(w',\partial \Omega_U ) ) \supset B^e(w',\sigma_N)=:W'$ independently of where $w'$ is located in $\cU'$.